Priyansh-Kedia/OpenGraphParser/README.md

 [![](https://jitpack.io/v/Priyansh-Kedia/OpenGraphParser.svg)](https://jitpack.io/#Priyansh-Kedia/OpenGraphParser)

 A small and easy to use library which provides the convenience of using Open Graph Protocol in Android very easily.
+Create previews for links to share in Android very easily.

 ### Star this repo to show your support [stargazers](https://github.com/Priyansh-Kedia/OpenGraphParser/stargazers) for this repository. :star2: